turingschool/curriculum/source/projects/headcount.markdown

 #### Where is the most growth happening in statewide testing?

 We have district data about 3rd and 8th grade achievement in reading, math, and writing.
-That gives us several possibilities.
+Consider that our data sources have absolute values, not growth.
+We're interested in who is making the most progress, not who scores the highest.
+That means calculating growth by comparing the absolute values across two or more years.

 ##### Finding a single leader